 Above: Made of black steel with a top vent, the Rais X-Basic Wood Stove offers a large surface area, creating efficient and effective heating for oversized rooms.
 This powerful heater carries an equally powerful price of $10,900.
 Contact Rais to locate a dealer near you.

 Above: We like the simplicity of the Stuv 16-H Wood Stove.
-This high-efficiency stove from Belgian-based Stuv is designed in such a way that the combustion gases provide the room with as much heat as possible.
+This high-efficiency stove from Belgian-based Stuv is designed so combustion gases provide the room with as much heat as possible.
 Unfortunately, this model is only available in Europe (not approved for US sale).
 Contact Stuv for retail locations in Europe.

 Above: Another model by Belgian company Stuv is available in the US.
 The Stuv 30 Wood Stove has a unique multi-function glass and steel door that can operate in three positions: open glass, closed glass or closed steel to slow the burn; $5,495 through dealers in the US, including AJ Fireplaces.

-Above: The highly efficient Wittus Cubic Wood Stoves were designed by the Danish architect Anders Nørgaard.
-All the models utilize the same highly efficient fire box and are EPA certified.
+Above: Danish architect Anders Ní¸rgaard the highly efficient Wittus Cubic Wood Stoves.
+All the models have the same highly efficient fire box and are EPA certified.
 They feature a thermal “air wash” system that constantly self-cleans the clear glass fire door to keep it free of soot.
-The “cool” door handle is nearly invisible, and has finger-tip control.
+The “cool” door handle is nearly invisible, and has fingertip control.
 The freestanding models are available in three sizes and range in price from $4,740 to $5,820.

 Above: Our UK-based readers can consider the Dovre Astroline 350CB, a clean burning, high-efficiency cast iron wood stove with a small footprint.
 Available with an anthracite finish; £1,125.
 Contact Dovre for retail locations.

-N.B.: Want to warm your hands by an outdoor fire?
+Want to warm your hands by an outdoor fire?
 Take a look at our earlier post Playing with Fire: Favorite Fire Pits and Bowls.
+Wondering if the environmentally correct thing to do is to give up wood fires?
+See Domestic Dispatches: Goodbye to the Romance of the Hearth.